joshuamataaraya/SoccerAnalysis/README.md

 ### DLLs Installation

 DLLs requiered for running the tests or/and the server full functionality.
-Copy the DLLs in the folder Dependencies and paste them on: C:\opencv\build\java\x64 The project wont work unless you do this last step.
+Copy the DLLs from the folder Dependencies in the project and paste them on: C:\opencv\build\java\x64 The project wont work unless you do this last step.